-If a team does not bat the entire lineup and substitutes are available, we use the standard NFHS re-entry rule.
-Starters may be re-entered once as long as the player occupies their original position in the batting order.
+If a team does not bat the entire lineup and substitutes are available, we use the standard NFHS reentry rule.
+Starters may be re-entered once if the player occupies their original position in the batting order.

 Pitcher Re-entry